 In this part, we designed new tapered fibers with different tapered structures, including CCTC fibers, and conducted a numerical simulation based on the coupled-mode theory compared with the conventional uniform fiber [30].
-In our simulation, four types of fibers with different core diameter distributions are considered and plotted, as shown in Figure 1(a).
-We assume that the tapered fibers (Fibers II-IV) have a constant cladding diameter of 400 $\mu$ m and a graded core diameter with a small core diameter of 25 $\mu$ m at both ends and a large core diameter of 30 $\mu$ m in the middle.
-Fibers II-IV correspond to the linear, convex and concave CCTC fibers, respectively, which have symmetrical distributions along the fiber length.
-For comparison with the other tapered fibers, Fiber I is a conventional uniform fiber with a core diameter of 27.5 $\mu$ m.
+In our simulation, four types of fibers with different core diameter distributions are considered and plotted, as shown in Fig. 1(a).
+We assume that the tapered fibers (Fibers II - IV) have a constant cladding diameter of 400 μm and a graded core diameter with a small core diameter of 25 μm at both ends and a large core diameter of 30 μm in the middle.
+Fibers II - IV correspond to the linear, convex, and concave CCTC fibers, respectively, which have symmetrical distributions along the fiber length.
+For comparison with the other tapered fibers, Fiber I is a conventional uniform fiber with a core diameter of 27.5 μm.

-Taking the structure of the CCTC fiber into account, a numerical model of the co-pumped fiber amplifier is established based on rate equations and coupled-mode theory.
+Taking the structure of the CCTC fiber into account, a numerical model of the copumped fiber amplifier is established based on rate equations and coupled mode theory.
 The central wavelength was 1080 nm.
-The pump and the signal powers were set to 2 kW and 10 W, respectively.
-According to the fiber parameters we have assumed above, we defined the injected signal power as that fundamental mode (FM) power nine-fold higher than the HOM power, where the input signal power of LP01, LP11, LP21 and LP02 modes was, respectively, 9 W, 0.4 W, 0.4 W and 0.2 W. The power evolution and mode coupling were simulated in the fiber amplifier.
-The power distributions of the FM and HOMs were calculated, as shown in Figure 1(b).
+The pump and the signal power were set to 2 kW and 10 W, respectively.
+According to the fiber parameters we have assumed above, we defined the injected signal power as that fundamental mode (FM) power is nine-fold higher of HOMs power, where the input signal power of $LP{01}$ , $LP{11}$ , $LP{21}$ and $LP{02}$ modes was respective 9 W, 0.4 W, 0.4 W and 0.2 W. The power evolution and mode coupling were simulated in the fiber amplifier.
+The power distributions of the FM and HOMs are calculated, as shown in Fig. 1(b).
 From the simulation results, the HOMs power of these CCTC fibers first increases along the fiber length, and then decreases when the core diameter gradually decreases from the large core region to the small core region.
-This is due to the variation of the core diameter causing some HOMs to leak into the inner cladding and gradually vanish.
-The interference modes could also lead to the decrease of HOMs power in the CCTC fiber.
-According to the simulation results, Fiber IV has a better HOMs suppression along the fiber position, which is due to the smaller HOMs gain caused by the relatively smaller effective overlapping doping area and to the stronger HOMs leakage caused by the relatively steeper core diameter change trend in the region where the core diameter gradually decreases[31].
-In addition, the $M^2$ factor evolutions were also calculated, as shown in Figures 1(c) and 1(d).
-It was found that, compared with a conventional uniform fiber, the CCTC fiber can effectively maintain good beam quality along the fiber length during the power scaling.
+This is due to that the variation of core diameter causes some HOMs leaking into the inner cladding and gradually vanish.
+Besides, the interference modes could also lead to the decrease of HOMs power in the CCTC fiber.
+According to the simulation results, Fiber IV has a better HOMs suppression along the fiber position, which is due to the smaller HOMs gain caused by the relatively smaller effective overlapping doping area and to the stronger HOMs leakage caused by the relatively steeper core diameter change trend in the region where the core diameter gradually decreases [31].
+In addition, the $M^2$ factor evolutions are also calculated, as shown in Fig. 1(c)-(d).
+It was found that, compared with a conventional uniform fiber, the CCTC fiber can effectively maintain a good beam quality along the fiber length during the power scaling.

-Figure 1.
-Simulation results of four types of fiber: (a) the core dimeter distribution, (b) FM power and HOM power (solid line, FM power distribution in fiber; dotted line, HOMs power distribution in fiber), (c) $M^2$ factor evolution of Fiber I and (d) $M^2$ factor evolution of Fiber IV.
+Fig. 1.
+Simulation results of four types of fibers: (a) the core dimeter distribution, (b) fundamental mode (FM) power and HOM power (solid line, FM power distribution in fiber; dotted line, HOM power distribution in fiber), (c) M factor evolution of Fiber I , and (d) M factor evolution of Fiber IV.